 Individualized Curricular Experiences (ICES)

-In addition to your subspecialty time, 7 blocks of training is set aside to provide for an individualized curriculum designed by each resident, Program Leadership, and Faculty Advisors.
+In addition to your subspecialty time, 28 weeks of training is set aside to provide for an individualized curriculum designed by each resident, Program Leadership, and Faculty Advisors.
 The goal of this requirement is to personalize the education of each resident in the second and third years of training so that each receives the experiences that will best prepare them for their individual career choices.

 As part of this individualized curriculum program, residents can chose to spend additional experiences in any of our community, rural, inpatient, acute care, or core subspecialty rotations.
 Secondly, many residents design unique experiences that best prepare them for their post-residency plans.
-Some recent examples include rotations in Neonatal Neurology, NICU Hospitalist, and a simulation-focused experiential month.
 And finally, additional rotations listed below are available for residents specifically geared to prepare them for the career path they decide to focus on after their residency.

 Academic Advanced Pediatric Primary Care Elective